FloodValve Pros Ontario

 • Get an itemized quote that separates labour, materials, taxes, camera inspection, and each flood-prevention measure.

-• Ask whether the contractor will provide sketches, licence numbers, invoices, and photos required by the city.
+• Ask whether the contractor will provide sketches, licence numbers, invoices, photos, and inspection documents where the official program requires them.

 • Confirm the contractor will not start work until pre-approval is received where pre-approval is required.